Werni2A/OpenOrCadParser/README.md

 # OpenOrCadParser

-Purpose of this project is to provide an C++ library for parsing [Cadence](https://en.wikipedia.org/wiki/Cadence_Design_Systems)'s OrCAD Capture binary file formats.
+Purpose of this project is to provide a C++17 library for parsing [Cadence](https://en.wikipedia.org/wiki/Cadence_Design_Systems)'s OrCAD Capture binary file formats.
 This library can be linked to other software for reading/modifying?/writing?
 OrCAD binary files.

 **See also the complementary project [OpenAllegroParser](https://github.com/Werni2A/OpenAllegroParser).**